GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/02.011-020/02.Praise-to-the-Lord/docs.md

 ---
+title: |
-title: 12.
-Praise to the Lord
+    012. Praise to the Lord - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 012.
+Praise to the Lord.
+Praise to the Lord, the Almighty, the King of creation!
+O my soul, praise Him, for He is thy health and salvation!
+All ye who hear, now to His temple draw near; Join ye in glad adoration!
+    keywords:  |
-    keywords: Church Hymnal, Praise to the Lord, Praise to the Lord, the Almighty, the King of creation!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Praise to the Lord, Praise to the Lord, the Almighty, the King of creation!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 12. PRAISE TO THE LORD
+## 012. PRAISE TO THE LORD
+####  Church Hymnal 1941,

 ```txt

 1.
 Praise to the Lord, the Almighty, the King of creation!
 O my soul, praise Him, for He is thy health and salvation!